Here are the best rat trap ever that work and will have you clearing out your infestation FAST!

 If you want a safer option that is still effective then you can spend about $5 per trap and get an easy set snap trap from Tomcat.

-You bait a Tomcat rat trap by flipping it over, removing the bait well and adding some peanut butter.
+You bait a Tomcat easy set trap by flipping it over, removing the bait well, and adding some peanut butter.

 I shot this little video to show you how incredibly easy it is to set a Tomcat trap.
 It literally just takes a push and it is hard to accidentally set these off.

-The Tomcat rat traps have plenty of striking force and easily kill rats.
+The Tomcat easy set traps have plenty of striking force and easily kill rats.

 Victor also makes an easy set trap.